Which of these Spring STEAM activities for kids will you try in your classroom? Teach about flowers, butterflies, birds, plants, and more!

 Buggy and Buddy – Sun Shelter Experiment

 Using pipe cleaners and UV-sensitive beads, students get to make a little animal.
-This science and engineering activity will challenge students to create a habitat that will protect their animal from the sun.
+This science and engineering activity will challenge students to create a habitat that will protect their animals from the sun.

 Buggy and Buddy – Chromatography Butterfly Craft